Life + Career Design scholarships support students’ experiences in professional work with the goal of advancing their career readiness.

 - Minnesota Studies in International Development: Conduct a research project or internship with local NGOs during a semester abroad in Ecuador, Kenya, or Senegal

-If you are interested in getting involved in a professional development opportunity but are uncertain where to start, or if you have questions, visit the Life + Career Design Lab.
+If you are interested in getting involved in a professional development opportunity but are uncertain where to start, or if you have questions, contact the Life + Career Design Lab.
 View Handshake for additional experiences and opportunities.